jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
 ### Modern Development
+The IDE is just one example of the significant strides made in improving the developer experience.
 DevEx strategies have evolved to meet contemporary development challenges and opportunities.
+From basic, manually-configured environments to sophisticated, cloud-based, and automated setups, the journey reflects a relentless pursuit of efficiency, usability, and developer productivity.
 {{% /note %}}

 ---